How to make Word documents accessible

 Make sure any colour combinations you use meet colour contrast requirements.

-Many of Word's built-in table styles do not meet colour accessibility requirements - so check them before you use them.
+Many of Word's built-in table styles do not meet colour accessibility requirements, so check them before you use them.

-How to insert and format a table
+Insert and format a table

 Only add a table to your Word document if: